leonitousconforti/the-wireguard-effect/docs/the-wireguard-effect.api.md

 // @internal
 export type EndpointEncoded = Schema.Schema.Encoded<typeof Endpoint>;

-// Warning: (ae-internal-missing-underscore) The name "Errno" should be prefixed with an underscore because the declaration is marked as @internal
-//
-// @internal
-export const Errno: Schema.brand<Schema.Schema<"errno=0", "errno=0", never>, "Errno">;

-// @internal
-export type Errno = Schema.Schema.Type<typeof Errno>;

 // Warning: (ae-internal-missing-underscore) The name "IPv4" should be prefixed with an underscore because the declaration is marked as @internal
 //
 // @internal